 After converting a prospect into a bonafide customer, the buck doesn’t stop there.

-As Carol Carpenter said: ‘We’ve only just begun.’
+As Karen Carpenter said: ‘We’ve only just begun.’

 It’s time to unwrap the essentials of customer onboarding.

 The customer onboarding process is the post-conversion phase whereby companies divert their attention to ensuring they help their customers get the most value from their product.